C2DH/ranketwo-submissions/lessons/drafts/wikipedia.md

 - How do the policies and guidelines of Wikipedia shape the production of historical knowledge on Wikipedia?

-### 2.b Talk pages and revision history
+### 2.b Talk pages and revision history | 30 to 40 Min
-Besides the policies and guidelines that define knowledge production on Wikipedia, every Wikipedia article has two portals, the “talk page” or discussion page and the “view history” portal.
-You can access these from the main menu that you see under the title of the article.
+Besides the policies and guidelines that define knowledge production on Wikipedia, every Wikipedia article page has two tabs, the “talk page” or discussion page and the “view history” tab (fig. 1).
+You can access these pages from the main menu that you see under the title of the article.

 ![How to access "talk" and "view history" pages of a Wikipedia article](/assets/images/wikipedia/wp-talk-viewhistory.jpg "How to access talk and view history pages of a Wikipedia article")

 In the “talk page,” users can find all the archived discussions about all the edits that the given entry suffered through time.
 The “talk” area also shows all the discussions and debates between Wikipedia users about the entries.
 The users often question statements cited on the Wikipedia page expressing their disagreements and suggestions for the page.
 Other users then correspond, and the “talk” page becomes a discussion page.
 The “view history” page includes the logs of all the changes (without the discussion) and copies of older versions of the articles.
-This kind of information can help historians apply the basic principles of traditional internal source criticism to identify how a source was created and by whom.
+This kind of information can help historians apply the basic principles of traditional source criticism to identify how a source is created and by whom.

-In the two links below, you will find more information provided by Wikipedia on the “talk pages” and “view history,” please read the content of the two articles:
+In the two links below, you will find more information on the “talk pages” and “view history”.
+Please read the content of the two articles:

-[“Talk pages”](https://en.wikipedia.org/wiki/Help:Talk_pages) - alternatively, you can watch a two minutes video provided on the page.
+[“Talk pages”](https://en.wikipedia.org/wiki/Help:Talk_pages) (estimated time of reading: 10 minutes) - alternatively, you can watch [a two minutes video: "Wikipedia basics - Talk pages"](https://en.wikipedia.org/wiki/File:Wikipedia_basics_-_Talk_pages.ogv) provided on the page.

-[“View history”](https://en.wikipedia.org/wiki/Help:Page_history) - alternatively, you can watch a nine-minute video provided on the page.
+[“View history”](https://en.wikipedia.org/wiki/Help:Page_history) (estimated time of reading: 12 minutes) - alternatively, you can watch [a nine-minute video: "Using the view history tab on Wikipedia"](https://en.wikipedia.org/wiki/File:Using_the_view_history_tab_on_Wikipedia.webm) provided on the page.

 Then, try to answer the following questions: